begbaj/us_it/README.md

 # us_it
 A X11 US keyboard layout for italians, explained steb by step

+# Windows Support
+us_it now supports Windows 11.
+You'll find the `.klc` file in the `win` directory, and a zip containing a pre-compiled installer.

+After installation, if it doesn't work, try to **reboot**.
+Yes.
+Windows never changes.

 ## Fix xkb update on Arch Linux
 To fix the following error message:
 ```